Surfers Paradise Street Circuit: A1 Grand Prix

 On 11 November 2008 after extensive negotiations with the IRL broke down, the Queensland Government reached a new five-year deal with A1 Grand Prix to stage a race at Surfers Paradise.
 The first A1GP race was supposed to take place on 25 October 2009.
 To accommodate the new link with the A1GP series and subsequent removal of the Indy name (which is a registered trademark of the Indianapolis Motor Speedway), the entire four-day event was called the Nikon SuperGP.
 However, on 17 October 2009, A1GP Chairman Tony Teixeira announced that the UK operating arm of the series went into liquidation in June.
-Access to the A1GP cars and the ability to pay its suppliers has been impeded.
+Access to the A1GP cars and the ability to pay its suppliers had been impeded.
 That caused the cars to be impounded the UK.
 A1 Grand Prix subsequently failed to arrive and were removed from the program, replaced with additional V8 Supercar races.